What's New?

 - Fixed pipe error on message box texts greater than 4096 characters.

-- Corrected - some releases of the Web Update Wizard executables and dlls
+- Corrected - some releases of the Software Update Wizard executables and dlls

 were not digitally signed.
 This has been rectified in the current release.